 Recent Israeli legislation has seen denial of entry for BDS activists become much more likely.
 As part of the Israeli government’s campaign against de-legitimization and boycotts against Israel, the law of Entry into Israel was amended, establishing the legal grounds for consistent denial of entry for BDS supporters or other activists supporting a boycott against Israel.
-The Petah Tikva law office of Cohen, Decker, Pex and Brosh specializes in immigration and entry into Israel.
+Our law office in Tel Aviv specializes in immigration and entry into Israel.
 Other articles on the site explain what happens when visitors are refused permission to enter Israel for non-security-related reasons and how to avoid arrest and deportation.
-This article by Joshua Pex, an Israeli lawyer and partner in CDPB, Law office in Israel, will explain the reasons for refusing entry to activists supporting a boycott against Israel, and what can be done in order to appeal this decision in cases such as mistaken identification.
+This article by Joshua Pex, an Israeli lawyer and partner in our Law office in Israel, will explain the reasons for refusing entry to activists supporting a boycott against Israel, and what can be done in order to appeal this decision in cases such as mistaken identification.

 What are the reasons why the State of Israel decided on denial of entry for BDS supporters?